-A member of the Armed Forces whose home of record (domicile) is outside of New Jersey does not become a resident of this State when assigned to a duty station here.
-He or she is a nonresident for income tax purposes.
+A member of the Armed Forces whose home of record (domicile) is outside New Jersey does not become a resident of this State when assigned to a duty station here.
+He or she is a nonresident for Income Tax purposes.

 (see below).
 Your domicile does not change when you are temporarily assigned to duty in another state or country.